dillonkearns/elm-graphql/README.md

 Why use this package over the other available Elm GraphQL packages?
 This is the only one that generates type-safe code for your entire schema.
-(It's also the only type-safe library with Elm 0.18 support, see
+(It's also the only type-safe library with Elm 0.18 or 0.19 support, see
 [this discourse thread](https://discourse.elm-lang.org/t/introducing-graphqelm-a-tool-for-type-safe-graphql-queries/472/5?u=dillonkearns)
 ).